 It wasn’t until she was out of college that she returned to the piano world.
 Her mother found a local teacher who used an alternative method for teaching and it did not require reading any notation.
 She worked with this teacher, who eventually became a mentor, for 5 years.
 She was able to learn songs but also create her own without using traditional notation.

+After a transcendent experience in Tulum Mexico seeing Dubtribe play live on the sand, she decided that she wanted to produce music.
 With the evolution of technology, creating music became easier for folks like her, who had little money and no access to a recording studio.
 When Apple’s Garageband was first released, she was really excited to start playing with creating music on the computer.
 It was the first step for her in producing music.